DemuraAIdev/drm_framework/README.md

 - simple but clean structure
 - makes "beautiful" clean URLs
 - demo CRUD actions: Create, Read, Update and Delete database entries easily (ON PROJECT)
-- tries to follow PSR 1/2 coding guidelines
-- uses PDO for any database requests, comes with an additional PDO debug tool to emulate your SQL statements
+- uses PDO for any database requests
 - uses only native PHP code, so people don't have to learn a framework
 - DRM Manage Config Version and More (Cooming soon)